datacharmer/dbdeployer/mkreadme/readme_template.md

     . sandbox server started

 The program doesn't have any dependencies.
 Everything is included in the binary.
-Calling *dbdeployer* without arguments or with '--help' will show the main help screen.
+Calling *dbdeployer* without arguments or with ``--help`` will show the main help screen.

     {{dbdeployer --version}}

     {{dbdeployer -h}}

 The flags listed in the main screen can be used with any commands.
-The flags _--my-cnf-options_ and _--init-options_ can be used several times.
+The flags ``--my-cnf-options`` and ``--init-options`` can be used several times.

-If you don't have any tarballs installed in your system, you should first *unpack* it (see an example above).
+If you don't have any tarballs installed in your system, you should first ``unpack`` it (see an example above).

 	{{dbdeployer unpack -h}}

-The easiest command is *deploy single*, which installs a single sandbox.
+The easiest command is ``deploy single``, which installs a single sandbox.

 	{{dbdeployer deploy -h}}

 	{{dbdeployer deploy single -h}}

-If you want more than one sandbox of the same version, without any replication relationship, use the *multiple* command with an optional "--node" flag (default: 3).
+If you want more than one sandbox of the same version, without any replication relationship, use the ``deploy multiple`` command with an optional ``--node`` flag (default: 3).

 	{{dbdeployer deploy multiple -h}}

-The *replication* command will install a master and two or more slaves, with replication started.
-You can change the topology to "group" and get three nodes in peer replication, or compose multi-source topologies with *all-masters* or *fan-in*.
+The ``deploy replication`` command will install a master and two or more slaves, with replication started.
+You can change the topology to *group* and get three nodes in peer replication, or compose multi-source topologies with *all-masters* or *fan-in*.

 	{{dbdeployer deploy replication -h}}